 Caballo Festival: [25th of July (Compostela)]

-History retells of a war between Christians and Muslims where the townsfolk saw and was saved by a miraculous apparition of a man riding a horse and later became known as the town’s patron saint.
+History recounts a war between Christians and Muslims, during which the townsfolk witnessed and a miraculous apparition of a man riding a horse saved them.
+This man later became known as the town’s patron saint.

 Dinagat “Bakasi” festival: [2nd week of August (Cordova)]